FikriAbdillah01/FikriAbdillah01/README.md

-## Hi there 👋
+# Hi there 👋

-Currenlty learning and working on many machine learning projects.
+Hello, I'm Fikri.
+I learn machine learning, currently.
+This GitHub is the record of what I learned.

 <!--
 **FikriAbdillah01/FikriAbdillah01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.